djalbat/highmark-fonts/README.md

 Computer Modern fonts for Highmark.

-There are twenty fonts in total, five families each provided in regular, bold, italic and bold italic forms:
+There are twenty fonts available in total, five families each provided in regular, bold, italic and bold italic variants:

 - Computer Modern Serif
 - Computer Modern Sans